OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

    <python> isolated_bootstrap.py

 where ``<python>`` is the specific version of Python you want to use for the branch, for example, ``python2.5``.
 Whatever version of Python you use for this command will be *hard-wired* into all of the buildout-generated scripts.
 Note that isolated_bootstrap.py is a modified version of bootstrap.py, which can be found in the <branch_name>/misc/branch_config directory.
-Using isolated_bootstrap.py will isolate your buildout from the
+Using isolated_bootstrap.py will isolate your buildout from the system level python install, while the regular bootstrap.py will use distributions from the system level if available.

 At this point, your buildout area should be configured, and your